-The NSW Police Force has raised a number of concerns relating to potential crime and reduced safety as a consequence of the operation of the nightclub.
-Those concerns have been closely considered as part of the assessment of the application and are also deemed an important and necessary matter of consideration for the Panel with its determination.
+The NSW Police Force had raised a number of concerns relating to potential crime and reduced safety as a consequence of the operation of the nightclub in the original application which were closely considered as part of the assessment and as a result a number of conditions were applied.

-While these concerns must not be dismissed, when considering all aspects of the proposal, it is recommended that the development application be issued with a time limited consent, and that the consent include a reviewable condition.
-The reviewable condition provides the opportunity to limit the hours of operation where the use is found to be operating not in accordance with the conditions of consent, having an adverse impact on the amenity and safety of the area, or where any increase in the occurrence of anti-social behavioural or crime related activities can be shown to be a consequence of the use of the site as a nightclub.
+The trial period condition provides the opportunity to limit the hours of operation where the use is found to be operating not in accordance with the conditions of consent, having an adverse impact on the amenity and safety of the area, or where any increase in the occurrence of antisocial behavioural or crime related activities can be shown to be a consequence of the use of the site as a nightclub.